These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 50% off Google Nest Hub 2 at Bed Bath & Beyond

-49% off Google Home Mini at Bed Bath & Beyond
+49% off Google Nest Mini at Bed Bath & Beyond

 Best Dyson Black Friday Deals